 6. Wholegrain Bread, Sweet Potato and Brown Rice

-Wholegrain Bread, sweet potato and brown rice are great sources of complex carbohydrates that should be consumed around 2-3 hours pre workout.
-Combining these foods with a good source of protein mean you’ll get a good source of slow releasing energy to fuel you throughout a whole workout.
-Carbohydrates should be consumed by all those physically active, but in particular those who carry out regular endurance activities such as cycling and running, should concentrate more on their carbohydrate consumptions.
+Wholegrain Bread, sweet potato, and brown rice are great sources of complex carbohydrates that should be consumed around 2-3 hours before the gym.
+Combining these foods with a good source of protein means you’ll get a good source of slow-releasing energy to fuel you throughout a whole workout.
+Carbohydrates should be consumed by all those physically active, but in particular, those who carry out regular endurance activities such as cycling and running.

 7. Apple Wedges and Peanut Butter